 Metal shearing is a specific type of cutting process used to separate a smaller piece of metal from a larger piece.
 Compared to other methods, shearing creates cuts without burning, melting, or chipping.
 Metal shearing works by applying enough pressure to the material that it begins to cleanly separate from the larger stock.

 A metal shearing machine is used for cutting sheet metal, plate, aluminum, stainless steel, and other metals to size.
-This process can be done a numbers of ways, from using industrial tools for factory work to power shears for home improvements or for art designs.
+This process can be done in a number of ways, from using industrial tools for factory work to power shears for home improvements or for art designs.

 Metal shearing offers a number of distinct advantages compared to other cutting methods, such as torch cutting.
-Major benefits to metal shearing include:
+Major benefits of metal shearing include: